akash-network/helm-charts/README.md

 Be aware that there is no persistent storage on this Helm chart so a pod restart will lose the blockchain data and the entire snapshot will need to be downloaded again (approx. 30GB).

+Or you can pass `--set state_sync.enabled=true` flag to enable state-sync which can bootstrap the Akash Node in under 10 minutes!

 This chart will create an Akash node that downloads a snapshot into the pod, extracts it and then starts.
 This may take some time depending on your internet connection.

 ```